yashkapoor72/binaryCameraRecorder/gstreamer/subprojects/gst-docs/markdown/plugin-development/advanced/allocation.md

 GStreamer plugins.
-We will first talk about the lowlevel `GstMemory` object that manages access to a piece of memory and then continue with one of it's main users, the `GstBuffer`, which is used to exchange data between plugins and with the application.
+We will first talk about the lowlevel `GstMemory` object that manages access to a piece of memory and then continue with one of it's main users, the `GstBuffer`, which is used to exchange data between elements and with the application.
 We will also discuss the `GstMeta`.
-This object can be placed on buffers to provide extra info about it and its memory.
+This object can be placed on buffers to provide extra info about them and their memory.
 We will also discuss the `GstBufferPool`, which allows to more-efficiently manage buffers of the same size.

 To conclude this chapter we will take a look at the `GST_QUERY_ALLOCATION`